 The 2021 RDG will take place virtually on September 28, 2021, in advance of the APSA Annual Meeting in Seattle, WA.
 Each accepted participant will be paired with a senior scholar mentor who will read and comment on a paper draft several months before the RDG.
 The revised paper will be presented to the RDG, where it will be discussed by a second senior scholar.
 The paper mentor will then work with the participant after the RDG on incorporating the feedback from the discussant and other participants and discuss journal submission strategies.

 Applicants are committing to deliver an article-length research project that is at a stage of development which would benefit from rigorous discussion at the RDG seminar.
 All topics, subfields and methodologies within political science will be considered.
 The manuscript should be intended for publication as an article in a peer-reviewed academic journal.
 Dissertation chapters, policy papers or argumentative essays will not be considered.
 Research should not be an excerpt from an already published work.

 - The completed online Application Form (Google Form available HERE) which includes the following sections: Title, Abstract, Research Question, Methodology, Data Sources, Current Status of Paper

 - A list of 3-5 scholars you would like to have discuss your paper.

 Participation in the Research Development Group is open to early-career scholars from the MENA region.
 This includes scholars who are currently based in the MENA region and scholars from MENA countries who are currently based at universities abroad.
-Up to four applicants will be selected and will be eligible to receive an APSA Travel Grant of up to $1,000 to support travel and accommodation expenses (if the conference is in-person).
+Up to four applicants will be selected and will be eligible to receive an APSA Accessibility Grant of up to $1,000.